 Published in Communities Magazine Issue #158

 It seems appropriate that this issue of Communities is focused on “Affordability and Self-Reliance.”
-We at the Fellowship for Intentional Community have been grappling in recent months with the question of how to “afford” publishing the magazine itself.
+We at the Foundation for Intentional Community have been grappling in recent months with the question of how to “afford” publishing the magazine itself.
 We believe strongly that keeping the magazine in print is important, but how we go about doing that is still a conundrum.
 In flush years, the FIC can afford to lose some money with the magazine, as other sources of income compensate.
 But in years like 2012, when other areas don’t produce surplus, the magazine can present a dangerous drain on meager funds.

 We contemplated the option of cutting this issue to 64 pages instead of 80.
 This would have saved us about $600 to $700.
 It also would have meant that some of the stories that comprise the “heart” of this new issue, but that are just a little less directly related to the main theme, would not have been able to appear.
 As you read Ma’ikwe Schaub Ludwig’s account of grappling with Lyme disease in community, or Diana Leafe Christian’s new installment in the “Busting the Myth” consensus series, or the interview with veteran community activist Ira Wallace, think of how much would have been missing from a shortened issue.